 Blackstone Acquires Dream Global

-Davies, together with Simpson Thacher & Bartlett LLP in London and New York, Hengeler Mueller in Germany, and various other local counsel, is acting for Blackstone, one of the world’s leading investment firms, in its all-cash acquisition of Dream Global Real Estate Investment Trust (Dream Global).
-The transaction, valued at approximately $6.2 billion, is an opportunity for Blackstone to expand its existing office and logistics portfolios in some of the largest and most important markets in Western Europe.
+Davies, together with Simpson Thacher & Bartlett LLP in London and New York, Hengeler Mueller in Germany, and various other local counsel, acted for Blackstone, one of the world’s leading investment firms, in its all-cash acquisition of Dream Global Real Estate Investment Trust (Dream Global).
+The transaction, valued at approximately $6.2 billion, was an opportunity for Blackstone to expand its existing office and logistics portfolios in some of the largest and most important markets in Western Europe.
 Blackstone’s businesses, with $545 billion in assets under management, include investment vehicles focused on private equity, real estate, public debt and equity, non-investment-grade credit, real assets and secondary funds, all on a global basis.

 Owning and operating a diversified, high-quality portfolio of office and industrial properties located in key Western European markets, Dream Global has achieved tremendous growth since its 2011 IPO.
 With the completion of the transaction, Dream Global has increased its equity market capitalization by nearly eight times and has delivered total annualized returns exceeding both the Canadian and European REIT benchmarks by approximately 60%.
 James Seppala, Head of Blackstone Real Estate Europe, noted that Blackstone is “delighted to be acquiring Dream Global, a high-quality and diversified portfolio of office and logistics assets…created by Dream over the last eight years.”